neoforged/governance/removal.md

     1.1.
 No other space, whether private or public, shall be used for discussing the removal proceedings.

     1.2.
 Upon creation of the removal proceedings space, all Members shall be notified by mention or other method of the existence of the removal proceedings and of the removal proceedings space.

-    1.3.
-Members may converse with each other in private Direct Messages, but they are encouraged to use the removal proceedings space as much as possible for wider discussion among all Members.

 2. A discussion period of 7 days shall be held, during which Members may discuss the merits of the removal proceedings.